 A new publication in the Modern Foreign Languages Department has been produced by pupils.
 The Linguanaut is a termly languages magazine that offers an impressively wide-ranging selection of topics, written in an equally diverse collection of languages.
-Click on the image above to read the first edition.
+Click on the image above to read the third edition.

 We offer a variety of activities and visits abroad on a year-by-year basis.
 For example, a language study trip to Andalusia, a Swiss exchange, and trips to Christmas Markets in Germany and Berlin.
 We also run very successful languages societies.
 Pupils regularly take part in cultural evenings; watching films in French, German or Spanish, attending conferences, discussing books, or acting in a foreign language or workshops.

 |Marie-Laure Delvallée||BA, MA, Université du Littoral — (Head of French)|

 |Denise Kohlhepp||MA, Goethe University, Frankfurt (Head of German)|

 |Jamie Davies||BA, University College, Durham (Head of Spanish)|

 |Stuart Bartholomew||MA, late Exhibitioner of Jesus College, Oxford|

 |Robert Cottrell||BA University of Southampton, PGCE University of Buckingham|